andresgutgon/gumstars/README.md

 2- I use [Hotwire](https://hotwired.dev/) for the vanilla JS version.
 Is not pure vanilla.
 Is better!.
 Less code.
 I think any Rails app that is not using a JS framework in 2021 should try Hotwire

 3- Assets (the stars icons SVGs) are deployed in /public.
 This is not how works Rails assets pipeline.
 Doing well means put in app/assets/images but is was not working on Heroku free tier and didn't wanted to expend time on this.

+4- In a real app showing reviews in a product page reviews should be paginated or lazy loaded.
+Lazyloaded if SEO is not a concern

+5- I made modal component from 0.
+In a real app I would use something like [react-portal](https://github.com/tajo/react-portal).
+Is not a complicated code but works nicely.
+DRY when makes sense.

+## React implementation
+When doing the React version I was wondering what was the desired implementation.
+It depends on what we want to achieve.
+It can be one of these possibilities (I'm sure there are more).
+To build a React UI in an existing Rails app I would do...
+1. A new SSR app in Node like NextJS if SEO is important.
+2. A SPA or a [Inertia.js](https://inertiajs.com/) if all the UI is going to be migrated to React but is an app where SEO is not important.
+3. Just some React components inserted in the `.erb` files if is only a small part the we want to be interactive.

+In the case of this demo project this is the requirement for React:
+a) Migrate the display of the product's rating to React
+b) Make the display of the rating real-time

 ## Administrative
 I use [aministrative](https://github.com/thoughtbot/administrate) for having a CRUD interface and